Bobsleigh-Meyers Taylor wins Monobob to finally get gold

-CORTINA D'AMPEZZO, Italy, Feb 16 : American Elana Meyers Taylor finally claimed an Olympic gold medal at the age of 41 on Monday when the mother of two snatched the Monobob bobsleigh title by four hundredths of a second.
+CORTINA D'AMPEZZO, Italy, Feb 16 : American Elana Meyers Taylor finally claimed an Olympic gold medal at the age of 41 on Monday when the mother of two snatched the Monobob bobsleigh title by four hundredths of a second to put the icing on an incredible career.

-Germany’s Laura Nolte led going into the fourth and final run but slipped to second and had to settle for silver ahead of American defending champion Kaillie Humphries who took bronze.
+Germany’s Laura Nolte led going into the fourth and final run but lost ground on the tricky upper section and had to settle for silver ahead of American defending champion Kaillie Humphries.

 Meyers Taylor had won three silver and two bronze medals in her previous four Olympic appearances and looked set for another minor medal until the final seconds of a nerve-shredding contest.